open-telemetry/opentelemetry-specification/specification/data-messaging.md

 The _receive_ span is be used to track the time used for receiving the message(s), whereas the _process_ span(s) track the time for processing the message(s).
 Note that one or multiple Spans with `messaging.operation` = `process` may often be the children of a Span with `messaging.operation` = `receive`.
-Even though in that case one might think that the span kind is `INTERNAL`, that kind MUST NOT be used.
+Even though in that case one might think that the processing span's kind should be `INTERNAL`, that kind MUST NOT be used.
 Instead span kind should be set to either `CONSUMER` or `SERVER` according to the rules defined above.

 ### Attributes specific to certain messaging systems